cabinjs/cabin/README.md

 # Changelog

+**0.3.2** - Added deployment tool prompt during theme installation to allow users to easily setup automated deployment.
+Updated _Gruntfile.js template to be leaner and have a consitent ordering of tasks.
+Added [update-notifier](https://github.com/yeoman/update-notifier) to notify users of new Cabin versions.

 **0.3.1** - Fixed bug with incorrect filepath to cabin's package.json file.

 **0.3.0** - Themes now required to list cabin as a dependency in the package.json.
 Added error logging when users forget to specify the site name.
 Fixed node 0.8 bug with downloading zips.